 (Dependency or Non-criminal Only)

-An assessment provides an opportunity to speak one-on-one with a Domestic Violence / Batterers Intervention specialist, who will evaluate the nature of any problems with the client.
+An assessment provides an opportunity to speak one-on-one with intimate partner abuse / Batterers Intervention specialist, who will evaluate the nature of any problems with the client.
 The assessment gets the client involved through discussion of biological, psychological, and social factors affecting abuse.
 The specialist provides a recommendation for treatment, if necessary and appropriate.

 The 20-week group is a result of a conversation that occurred after court judges began ordering battered women to participate in “Batterers’ intervention.”
 The reason women use force against their partners differs significantly from men’s use of force in terms of motivation, intent, and impact.

-Victims of intimate partner violence suffer emotional trauma.
-Through this series, victims can talk about the emotional impact the violence has had on them and their children, so the healing process can begin.
+Victims of intimate partner abuse suffer emotional trauma.
+Through this series, victims can talk about the emotional impact the abuse has had on them and their children, so the healing process can begin.